sjsrey/ors/ors.md

 reflection that science publication is not a solitary endeavor but rather is done by groups of scholars.

-Contrast this with commercial publish.
-Time to publish an article from the date of submission typically is 1-2 years.
+Contrast this with commercial publishing.
+The time to publish an article from the date of submission typically is 1-2 years.
 The form of journals means that software and data are generally not included as part of the publication.
 And, the costs of commercial publishing are high, both on